The gist: Low self-esteem can grip all of us. And feeling self-doubt is part of being human. Understanding your psychology can help you overcome it.

 All my life, whenever it comes time to make a decision, I make it and forget about it. – Harry S. Truman

 One of Truman’s tactics for overcoming his self-doubt was not letting the torment of many decisions pile on top of each other.
-If an important decision had to be made, he focused on that decision alone and didn’t let decisions from days gone by weight him down.
+If an important decision had to be made, he focused on that decision alone and didn’t let decisions from days gone by weigh him down.

-That’s a fine strategy to adopt—you’ll want to make use of it, too—but psychologists and behavioral scientists have also identified a few other things you can do that will actually trick your brain into tearing down the roadblock of self-doubt.
+That’s a fine strategy to adopt—you’ll want to make use of it, too—but psychologists and behavioral scientists have also identified a few other things you can do that will actually trick your brain into tearing down the roadblock of self-doubt.3

 - The first strategy, interestingly enough, is to doubt your doubt.
 Take the same energy you spend doubting your decisions and direct them at the doubt itself.
 What’s been learned is that doubt can actually destroy itself—at least for a little while.
 Rather than ask yourself “What if I’m not good enough?” ask “What if I am?”
 Instead of “What if I make the wrong decision?” try “What if I don’t make one at all?”
 Force yourself to think of the consequences of inaction.